menandmice/micetro_docs/guides/implementation/external_auth.rst

 RADIUS User Authentication vs. Local User Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Even when you are using RADIUS User Authentication, you must create users in the Management Console and assign privileges to them using the Men&Mice access system.
+Even when using RADIUS User Authentication, you must create users in the Management Console and assign privileges to them using the Men&Mice access system.
 The only difference between RADIUS vs. local user authentication is that when RADIUS user authentication is used, users are authenticated using the RADIUS User Authentication system before they can access the Management Console.
 When RADIUS User Authentication is used, the user password is not stored in the Men&Mice software.

 .. note::
   Only one authentication method can be used per user, but different users can have different authentication methods.
 That means you can have some users log in using RADIUS user authentication, while other users log in using local user authentication.